-Despite federal protection, giant manta rays and oceanic whitetip are still being slaughtered by reckless fishing practices
+Despite federal protection, giant manta rays and oceanic whitetip sharks are still being slaughtered by reckless fishing practices

 Washington, D.C. — On behalf of the Center for Biological Diversity and Defenders of Wildlife, Earthjustice today filed a notice of intent to sue the Trump administration for failing to protect oceanic whitetip sharks and giant manta rays from being killed by longlines and huge nets used by U.S. fishermen in Atlantic fisheries.